 Celebrate your successes with enthusiasm and embrace vitality

 Is there such a thing as an ultimate diet?

-Certainly, there’s not one diet for all.
+There is certainly not one diet for all.
 As we age, our dietary needs change.
 Diet also relates to our work and activities – for example a bricklayer’s diet would normally be different to an office worker’s.
 Then there are health considerations, such as a diet to heal or a diet to rebuild.

-There are cultural differences: we see sugar in Vietnamese recipes, yet the foods are light and delicate; in Sri Lanka, hot curries are popular; traditional English and North American diets differ as do Nordic foods when compared to Mexican or Fijian.
+There are cultural differences: we see sugar in Vietnamese recipes, yet the foods are light and delicate; in Sri Lanka, hot curries are popular; traditional English and North American diets differ as do Nordic foods compared to Mexican or Fijian.

 Irrespective of traditions, old habits, cultural or personal situations, we can certainly override foods that do not serve us.
 If sugar, starches or additives affect you (which they probably do) then eliminate them and look for alternatives.

 Diet can harm or heal, so every day, it simply comes down to your choices.
 Perhaps your ultimate diet is to simply observe and feel what is right for you…and to follow your gut instinct.

 The right diet (for you) is the foundation to healing and vitality

 With any change in diet, please seek the guidance of your health care practitioner, particularly if any foods are new to you.
 If something does not feel true for you, then disregard it and follow what feels right, in consultation with your medical or health care professional.